abhimax/react-formik-yup-demo/README.md

-# React Formik Yep Demo
+# React Formik Yup Demo

 This is a straightforward React project created with Vite, showcasing form handling and field validation using Formik and Yup.
 In this demo, I've explored two methods to handle the same signup form.